Shchuchyn: History

-The first known official written mention of Shchuchyn is recorded in 1436, but its foundation as a settlement dates back to 1537, when 'Shchuchyn was mentioned in the Book of Acts of the Lithuanian Metrica (the Book of Lithuanian vital records), kept in the Governmental archive in Lithuania.
+The first known official written mention of Shchuchyn is recorded in 1436, but its foundation as a settlement dates back to 1537, when Shchuchyn was mentioned in the Book of Acts of the Lithuanian Metrica (the Book of Lithuanian vital records), kept in the Governmental archive in Lithuania.

-Ownership of Shchuchyn passed from one noble family to another: The Radziwiłł family, then the Drutskiya-Liubetskis, the Scipions, and others ruled Shchuchyn in turn.
-In the 15th–18th centuries, Shchuchyn became a member of the Lida council of the Vilnius office of voivode.
+Ownership of Shchuchyn passed from one noble family to another: the Radziwiłł family, the Scipions, the Drucki-Lubeckis, and others ruled Shchuchyn in turn.
+It was a private town, administratively located in the Lida County in the Vilnius Voivodeship.
 In the first half of the 17th century, Shchuchyn was governed by the outsider marshal of the Lithuanian principality, Scipio de Campo.
 Shchuchyn was an average-sized privately owned village in terms of population.

 A Catholic Monasterial Order was established 1726 in Shchuchyn by the resolution of the Sejm.
-The Board of Shchuchyn was considered to be one of the biggest in Belarus.
+A notable Piarist College was founded.
+In 1742, Teresa Scypionowa founded a monastery of the Congregation of the Sisters of Our Lady of Mercy and a hospital.

 Shchuchyn was subject to ruin and ravage more than once in its history.
 The biggest was in the time of the North War, after the town was seized by the Swedish king Karl XII.
-After the third partition of the Polish–Lithuanian Commonwealth in 1795, Shchuchyn became a part of the Russian Empire.
+After the Third Partition of Poland in 1795, the town became a part of the Russian Empire.
 In June 1812 Shchuchyn was occupied by French troops.
-And again in 1915, by the German Kaiser.
-In 1919 the Red Army attempted to seize Belarusian land by taking and fortifying the Martinkantsy - Shchuchyn - Shchara - lake Vygonovskoe line.
+During World War I, in 1915, it was occupied by Germany.
+In 1919 the Red Army attempted to seize the territory land by taking and fortifying the Martinkantsy - Shchuchyn - Shchara - lake Vygonovskoe line.
 However, the superior defence forces of the "Land of Grodnenskaya", together with Poland, forced the Red Army back.

-In 1939, Western Belarus, together with Shchuchyn, went under the control of the Soviet authorities.
-In World War II, Shchuchyn was occupied by German troops.
+Afterwards it was administratively located in the Lida County in the Nowogródek Voivodeship of interwar Poland.
+According to the 1921 census, the population was 63.1% Jewish, 36.3% Polish and 0.6% Belarusian.

-During the Nazi occupation from 25 June 1941 until 13 July 1944 the Nazi forces killed about 2180 Jews from the Shchuchyn ghetto with the majority of them killed on 10(9) May 1942.
+During World War II, the town was first occupied by the Soviet Union, then by Nazi Germany from 25 June 1941 until 13 July 1944, and re-occupied by the Soviet Union afterwards.
+German forces killed about 2,180 Jews from the Shchuchyn ghetto, with the majority of them killed on 10 May 1942.

 In 1962, Shchuchyn was granted town status.